jeh0753/MNIST/README.md

 Requirements
 ------------
-In order to run this notebook, an NVIDIA GPU is required.
-An AWS P2 instance can be rented to run the file.
+A GPU is needed to run this notebook - an AWS P2 instance works well.